IndyIndyIndy/TYPO3-Performance-Tips/README.md

 # TYPO3 Performance Tips
-A few tips to optimize and improve the performance in TYPO3 websites
+A few tips to optimize and improve the performance in TYPO3 websites.

+This guide is focusing mostly on TYPO3 and server-side performance.
+To check out frontend performance in general (independent of the used CMS), I recommend reading the 2019 version of the Frontend Performance Checklist from Smashing Magazine: https://www.smashingmagazine.com/2019/01/front-end-performance-checklist-2019-pdf-pages/

 ____